rdiazrincon/Drosophila/README.md

 # Drosophila
-Using DeepLabCut for pose stimation on hyperagression of female drosophila
+Labeled data provided by DeepLabCut.
+Trained using ResNets on behavioral videos of Drosophila fly